 Oak-Pine forests are less protected, more fragmented, and changing faster than other forests.
 Among bird species typical of these forests 22 are declining and 17 are increasing, a more rapid transition in wildlife than seen in other forest types.

 Wetlands:

 Estimates suggest that over 25% of our varied wetland habitats have been lost to land conversion.
-Floodplains urgently need protection being the most converted and least secured wetland type with a ratio of 11 acres converted to every 1 secured for nature.
+Floodplains urgently need protection being the most converted and least secured wetland type.

 Unique Habitats: